laristra/portage/doc/example.md

 There is no equivalent of AuxMeshTopology for state wrappers.
 This is simply because the requirements of a state manager are much less intense than those of the mesh framework.
-In paticular, the state wrappers only need to know how to add data, get data, and query things like the size of the data and where the data lives (Portage::CELL or Portage::NODE).
+In particular, the state wrappers only need to know how to add data, get data, and query things like the size of the data and where the data lives (Portage::CELL or Portage::NODE).
 Portage::Simple_State_Wrapper exposes this